Academics for Creative Teaching Grants Program Guidelines

 - Applications for funds to support travel to a workshop or conference will be evaluated on the basis of the event’s potential for enhancing the applicant’s effectiveness as a teacher.

 - Applicants may be asked to appear before the Grant Committee to answer questions regarding their proposals.
-An applicant’s failure to appear before the Committee may result in rejection of the application.
+An applicant’s failure to appear before the Committee when requested to do so may result in rejection of one’s application.

 Notification of Awards

-Applicants and their faculty chairs will be notified of the disposition of the awards by letter from the ACT Committee.
+Applicants and their faculty chairs will be notified of the disposition of the awards by letter from the office of the Vice President for Academic Affairs.

 - The ACT Grants Committee reserves the right to determine the eligibility of all proposals submitted.